Skip to content

 • Authorized under the license of a DEA Registrant.

-Controlled substances obtained by researchers operating under the authority of the UTHSC Office of Research must handle these materials in accordance with the Office of Research Policy for the Handling of Controlled Substances.
-This policy is intended to help researchers comply with federal and state regulations and provides a description of requirements for:
+Controlled substances obtained by researchers operating under the authority of the UTHSC Office of Research must handle these materials in accordance with the Policy for the Handling of Controlled Substances.
+This policy helps researchers comply with federal and state regulations, providing requirements for:

 • Security